proxpero/proxpero.github.io/about.md

 To explain this, you must know that I was a late-blooming reader.
 Previously, I read nothing that was not required of me for school.
 Now I finally came to realize that really smart people had existed in the past and that they had preserved their knowledge in books!
 You could actually read what they thought!
 Who knew?
 Anyway, I was reading so much my grades were suffering.
 Long story short, I withdrew from college, withdrew my savings, and went on an extended road trip all around the country.
 I ended up in Olympia, Washington where I formed the obligatory rock band, and when that fizzled, I returned to college, an English major.

-# Windows
+# PC

-In later years , after I started teaching, I downloaded Microsoft's Visual Studio and began to play.
+In later years, after I started teaching, I downloaded Microsoft's Visual Studio and began to play.
 I wrote an desktop app to help me organize and format my teaching material so I wouldn't have to reinvent the wheel for every new student.

-# Linux

 During the year of Linux on the Desktop, I assembled a pc from parts and started dual booting Windows and Ubuntu.
-(I needed to maintain my app.)
+(I needed to use and maintain my Windows app.)

 Driven to the brink of madness, I set the box on fire and purchased my first Mac.
 It was wonderful.
 I learned Cocoa and ported my app.